karlot/sshclick/README.md

 Trough additional "magic" comments it can add abstractions such as "groups" and various information that is both readable in the configuration file, and can be parsed and printed while using the tool.

-## Installation procedure
+### Installation procedure

 Should be straight forward...

 1. Check preconditions:
+    - Currently only tested on Linux (Debian 10,11, Ubuntu 20.04,22.04), but should work on other systems as well
-    - python3 & pip installed
+    - Minimum python3.7 (tested up to 3.10) & pip installed
-    - separate venv or pyenv setup (optional, but usually preferable)
+      - it is preferable to not use system python version, to install "custom" user python on linux, you can try using pyenv (https://github.com/pyenv/pyenv
     - git installed

 2. Clone this repo and run pip install